 - When the chicken is cooked, add an egg and the seasoning ( 1 tsp sugar, 2 tsp fish sauce, 3 tsp oyster sauce), mix everything;

-- Increase the heat, and add fresh rice noodles (200 g) immediately add water (2 cooking spoon) and tamarind sauce (2 tbs);
+- Increase the heat, and add fresh rice noodles (200 g).
+Immediately add water (2 cooking spoons) and tamarind sauce (2 tbs);

-- Mix the rice noodles with the sauce and cook always stirring until noodles absorbed the sauce;
+- Mix the rice noodles with the sauce and cook, constantly stirring, until the noodles absorb the sauce;

 - Serve with roasted peanuts, chili powder, and lime;

 We enjoyed doing the Thai cooking class in Chiang Mai a great deal.
 It was one of our favorite activities on the trip!
-It is fun, tasty and we learned a lot.
-Besides now we can eat Pad Thai (and a few other things) at home 🙂
+It was fun, tasty, and we learned a lot.
+Besides, now we can eat Pad Thai (and a few other things) at home 🙂